lightbulb12294/CSI2P-II-Mini/README.md

 2. Contest: There will be **24 testcases** at demo time, each represents 5 points.
 The first-six testcases are the same as basic testcases.
 Besides, the code with **less total clock cycles** is better.
 The top 10% will **get extra points**.

 We will use ASMC and our mini1 implementation to judge your code.

+**If your program runs more than 5 seconds in one testcase, you will get zero point at that testcase.**

 ## Submission / Demo